CLAVISTER HOLDING AB CONVENES ANNUAL GENERAL MEETING

 ITEM 1: OPENING OF THE MEETING AND ELECTION OF THE CHAIRPERSON FOR THE MEETING

-The Nomination Committee proposes that Advokat Dennis Westermark be elected chair of the meeting.
+The Nomination Committee proposes that advokat Dennis Westermark be elected chairman of the meeting.

 ITEM 9: DETERMINATION OF THE FEES FOR THE DIRECTORS AND AUDITORS

-In addition, the Nomination Committee proposes that, for the period until the next annual general meeting, remuneration remain unchanged in the amount of SEK 75,000 to the chairperson of the audit committee and SEK 50,000 to the other members; in the amount of SEK 75,000 to the chairperson of the remuneration committee and SEK 50,000 to the other members.
+In addition, the Nomination Committee proposes that, for the period until the next annual general meeting, remuneration remain unchanged in the amount of SEK 75,000 to the chairperson of the Audit Committee and SEK 50,000 to the other members; in the amount of SEK 75,000 to the chairperson of the Remuneration Committee and SEK 50,000 to the other members.
+The nomination committee further proposes that remuneration shall be SEK 165,000 to the chairperson of the Finance Committee and SEK 50,000 to the other members.

 The Nomination Committee further proposes that fees be payable to the auditor according to approved invoice.